-- a) The illumination of all intersections shall be at least equal to the sum of the illumination values provided on the streets forming the intersection. - b) The lowest lux value of any point on a roadway shall not be less than onethird of the average value, with the exception of residential roadways where it may be as low as one-sixth of the average value, using a maintenance factor of 0.75.
+- Street lighting on arterial roads to have opposite spacing.
+Street lighting on collector, local, industrial, and rural roads to have staggered spacing.
+Street lighting along laneways to be single sided. - b) The illumination of all intersections shall be at least equal to the sum of the illumination values provided on the streets forming the intersection. - c) The lowest luminance value of any point on a roadway shall not be less than one-third of the average value, with the exception of residential roadways where it may be as low as one-sixth of the average value, using a maintenance factor of 0.75. - d) For all other levels of illumination, refer to the most recent version of the TAC Guide for the Design of Roadway Lighting. - e) LED fixture colour temperature shall be 3000k for local and rural roads and laneways and 4000k for arterials, collectors, and industrial roads.